 Power Nullifier: Some weapons have the antimagic brand, which is able to prevent monsters from casting spells.
 The scroll of vulnerability cancels all enchantments nearby and reduces the magic resistance of everyone nearby.

 The Silence spell prevents sounds from occurring within an area for a limited time, so while it doesn't actually nullify magical power, it nullifies the ability to use some magical powers, since spell words can't be spoken and scrolls can't be read.
 It's no good for stealth, because the unnatural silence immediately warns enemies that you're there.

-There are also moths of suppression, which emit an aura that negates any sort of magical enchantment on your items.
-That amazing magic Flaming Sword that lets you fly and gives you resistance to electricity is just a sharp piece of metal while within said aura.
+Moths of suppression, which have since been Dummied Out, emitted an aura that negated any sort of magical enchantment on your items.
+That amazing magic Flaming Sword that let you fly and gave you resistance to electricity was just a sharp piece of metal while within said aura.